BaptisteSadoughi/CayoCrosstissueDNAm/README.md

 # CayoCrosstissueDNAm
 **Repository for the project on multi-tissue DNA methylation in Cayo Santiago rhesus macaques (bulk-tissue rrbs).**

 Analyses were performed using the Arizona State University SOL supercomputer (DOI: [10.1145/3569951.3597573](https://doi.org/10.1145/3569951.3597573)) on high-performance computing (HPC) clusters.
 We have aimed to generalize the code by removing system-specific references to installed software and modules.
 A list of required software and versions is provided below.
 On HPC systems, all required scripts and binaries must be accessible through the system's PATH.
+We suggest that users create a `base_path` containing the `Bioinformatic and R scripts` and `metadata` folders.

 All analyses were performed via the command line in a Bash environment, using the Slurm workload manager or through an RStudio interface for R version 4.4.0, with the following R package dependencies: